Big Sur Trailmap logo

 Map+Description

-· Cone Peak Road (closed during rainy season)
+· Cone Peak Road (gated during rainy season)

 Map+Photos